vlussenburg/xld-workspace/README.md

 Drop the built JAR file in the XLDEPLOY_SERVER/plugins directory.
 Restart the server.

 # Usage
-For every deployment of an AutosysPackage, a script will look through the dictionaries and find VMachine definition based on the standard that is described in Design decisions below.
-Note that all four properties (NAME, MAX_LOAD, FACTOR and HOST) need to be present for any given VMachine definition.

-# Design decisions
-The package is going to contain XL Deploy placeholders, probably with the common {{KEY}} format, but maybe not.
-We'll find out soon.

-Some placeholders will have a specific recognizable string within the key, like: NAMESPACE\_VMACHINE\_N\_PROPERTY where NAMESPACE is string that has no underscore characters in it (like: MARS), VMACHINE is the static string that XL Deploy will recognize the key with, N is a integer with the index (like; 0, 1) and PROPERTY is either NAME, HOST, MAX_LOAD or FACTOR.
+This plugin works upon values entered in the dictionaries associated with the environment when a Autosys package is deployed to.
+The name of the dictionary entry should comply to the following format: NAMESPACE\_VMACHINE\_N\_PROPERTY where NAMESPACE is string that has no underscore characters in it (like: MARS), VMACHINE is the static string that XL Deploy will recognize the key with, N is a integer with the index (like; 0, 1) and PROPERTY is either NAME, HOST, MAX_LOAD or FACTOR.
 XL Deploy will retrieve all these keys and will generate a Vmachine definition for the installer.

 For example, given these dictionary values:
 ```properties